St. Martin's Day: German

 A widespread custom in Germany is to light bonfires, called Martinsfeuer, on St. Martin's Eve.
 In recent years, the processions that accompany those fires have been spread over almost a fortnight before Martinmas (Martinstag).
 At one time, the Rhine River valley would be lined with fires on the eve of Martinmas.
 In the Rhineland, St. Martin's Day is traditionally celebrated with a feast of goose.

 The nights before and on the eve itself, children walk in processions called Laternelaufen, carrying lanterns, which they made in school, and sing St. Martin's songs.
 Usually, the walk starts at a church and goes to a public square.
 A man on horseback representing St. Martin accompanies the children.
 When they reach the square, Martin's bonfire is lit and Martin's pretzels are distributed.

 In the Rhineland, the children also go from house to house with their lanterns, sing songs and get candy in return.
 The origin of the procession of lanterns is unclear.
 To some, it is a substitute for the Martinmas bonfire, which is still lit in a few cities and villages throughout Europe.
 It formerly symbolized the light that holiness brings to the darkness, just as St Martin brought hope to the poor through his good deeds.
 Even though the bonfire tradition is gradually being lost, the procession of lanterns is still practiced.

-A Martinsgans ("St. Martin's goose") is typically served on St. Martin's Eve following the procession of lanterns.
-"Martinsgans" is usually served in restaurants, roasted, with red cabbage and dumplings.
+A Martinsgans ('St Martin's goose') is typically served on St. Martin's Eve following the procession of lanterns.
+Martinsgans is usually served in restaurants, roasted, with red cabbage and dumplings.

 The traditional sweet of Martinmas in the Rhineland is Martinshörnchen, a pastry shaped in the form of a croissant, which recalls both the hooves of St. Martin's horse and, by being the half of a pretzel, the parting of his mantle.
 In some areas, these pastries are instead shaped like men (Stutenkerl or Weckmänner).

-St. Martin's Day is also celebrated in German Lorraine and Alsace, which border the Rhineland and are now part of France.
+St Martin's Day is also celebrated in German Lorraine and Alsace, which border the Rhineland and are now part of France.
 Children receive gifts and sweets.
 In Alsace, in particular the Haut-Rhin mountainous region, families with young children make lanterns out of painted paper that they carry in a colourful procession up the mountain at night.
 Some schools organize these events, in particular schools of the Rudolf Steiner (Waldorf education) pedagogy.

 German American

 In the United States, St. Martin's Day celebrations are uncommon, but are typically held by German American communities.
 Many German restaurants feature a traditional menu with goose and Glühwein (a mulled red wine).
-St Paul, Minnesota celebrates with a traditional lantern procession around Rice Park.
+Saint Paul, Minnesota celebrates with a traditional lantern procession around Rice Park.
 The evening includes German treats and traditions that highlight the season of giving.
 In Dayton, Ohio the Dayton Liederkranz-Turner organization hosts a St Martin's Family Celebration on the weekend before with an evening lantern parade to the singing of St Martin's carols, followed by a bonfire.